dartsim/vcpkg-build/README.md

 This repository publishes archives of [vcpkg] with the [DART] dependencies installed.

-The installed vcpkg packages are:
+The installed vcpkg packages are different by the DART versions.
+Please check [.github/workflows/ci.yml](.github/workflows/ci.yml) for the details.

-- Required dependencies: `assimp ccd eigen3 fcl fmt spdlog`
-- Optional dependencies: `bullet3 flann freeglut glfw3 nlopt ode opengl osg pagmo2 pybind11 tinyxml2 urdfdom`

 To download the archives,